IDSIA/sacred/docs/observers.rst

 are buffered in a queue and the background thread is woken up to process new events at a fixed interval of 20 seconds be default.
 If the processing of an event fails, the event is put back on the queue and processed next time.
+This is useful for observers that rely on external services like databases that might become temporarily unavailable.

 The `QueueObserver` has currently no way of declaring an event as finally failed, so if the failure is not due to a temporary unavailability of an external service, the observer will try forever.